-According to MIL-STD-810H, the purpose of vibration testing, also known as Test Method 514.8, is to assess the functionality and durability of a system after it has been exposed to intense shaking and juddering.
+According to MIL-STD-810H, the purpose of vibration testing, also known as Test Method 514.8, is to assess the functionality and durability of a system during and after its exposure to intense shaking and juddering.

-The goal, of course, is for the system to pass certain MIL-STD-810 vibrational procedures to ensure continued operation in the event of an exposure.
+The goal, of course, is for the system to pass tailored MIL-STD-810 vibration tests to ensure continued operation in the event of an exposure.
 Testing is typically performed using vibration testing equipment, such as a vibration exciter or vibration testing table.

 How does MIL-STD-810 vibration testing protect your rugged server?

-Certifying your server to the procedures in Method 514.8 ensures protection in the field by assessing how resistant a system is to varying levels of vibration in application-specific environments.
+Certifying your server or workstation to the testing procedures in Method 514.8 ensures protection in the field by assessing and validating the resistance of a system to varying levels of vibration.